 I told my husband Mark excitedly, “THIS.
 This was one of the bars I’ve been wanting to try, but we could never find it before!
 And we just found it by accident!”
 Wynand Fockink was consistently listed under “gin joints” or “best bars for genever” whenever I searched for them in Google, and it was one of the bars that stood out most in my mind from my research.
 (Probably because the name is so distinctive.
 Wynand Fockink was actually the name of the original owner who opened this distillery and later, the pub.)
 So we bookmarked the spot in the GPS, and decided we would come back for a drink later in the evening.

 We never did find the little vintage store we were looking for originally.
-I like to think it was Fate that brought us down that narrow alley though.
+But I like to think it was Fate that brought us down that narrow alley to Wynand Fockink’s doorstep.

 *Fast Forward Many Hours Later*